team-awesome-170/docs/ProjectProposal.md

 **Reason for this document (To who?
 And Why?)**
 This document provides the responce to the project proposal given by our instructor Professor Dale Fletter.
-It consists of two parts : the Vision and Scope and the estimated cost and effort.
+This document also provides the Vision and Scope and the estimated cost and effort of the project.

 Table of Contents
 -----------------